redlibrarian/redlibrarian.github.io/_posts/2017-03-14-dyer-witheford-cyber-proletariat.markdown

 by capitalism, but who are left out of many twentieth-century accounts of class struggle.

-This critical view of the technologies of "late capitalism" are of vital importance to librarians right now.
+This critical view of the technologies of "late capitalism" is of vital importance to librarians right now.
 Gone are the days when we could uncritically look at our automation systems and think solely of the efficiencies they would introduce to our workflows and the benefits to